justinsvegliato/metareasoning/README.md

 # `online-performance-prediction`

-This library allows an intelligent system to decide when to stop thinking and start acting: in particular, the system can use this code to determine when to interrupt an anytime algorithm and act on the current solution by predicting the performance of the anytime algorithm online.
+This experimental framework allows an intelligent system to decide when to stop thinking and start acting: in particular, the system can use this code to determine when to interrupt an anytime algorithm and act on the current solution by predicting the performance of the anytime algorithm online.

 ## Run